If Mount Rigi, overlooking Lucerne, is Queen of the Mountains, then surely Harder Kulm is Interlaken’s King.

 How to get to Harder Kulm

 Getting to the viewpoint or restaurant from Interlaken is really easy.
-The Harder Kulm funicular departs from the cable car station, which is only a five minute walk from Interlaken Ost.
+The Harder Kulm funicular station is only a five minute walk from Interlaken Ost train station.

 Getting from Interlaken to Harder Kulm